 Why Is There No Duolingo Thai Course?

 This is the big question I want to get my head around.
 Thailand is by far one of the most popular holiday destinations in the world, so surely there is no shortage of people looking to learn.
 So why does Duolingo not offer Thai as an option to learn for native English speakers?
+It’s also interesting to know that there is also no Thai on Babbel or Rosetta Stone either.

 One thought that crossed my mind was that maybe they think Thai is too difficult to learn.
 As we looked at before, this is not the case.
 Much like learning any other language, if you put enough time and effort into your learning, you will succeed.